Kabir1502/project-three/README.md

 Reference for code:

 All code was done by members of the project.
-The tutor (tutoring service provided by bootcamp) assissted in generating code for the HTML and Javascript which generate year-over-year sales and profit data by state.
+The tutor (tutoring service provided by bootcamp) assisted in generating code for the HTML and Javascript which generate year-over-year sales and profit data by state.